SoumadipDey/AI-Lab-Programs/README.md

 > Bayesian Methods
 1. Simple Bayes' Theorem Based COVID probablity prediction
 2. SkLearn Based Naive Bayes implementation on a dataset with Mixed type of features (categorical and numerical)
+> 2 Player Game Playing Algorithms
+1. Tic-Tac-Toe using the Minimax Algorithm

 ## For MCA25
 The following programs have been implemented till now: